ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 > ⚠️ Note: All `HotChocolate.*` packages need to have the same version.

-After we have added the package we can setup the Redis subscription provider.
+After adding the package we can setup the Redis subscription provider.

 ```csharp
 services.AddRedisSubscriptions((sp) =>